Abbotsford Canucks

-The Abbotsford Canucks are a professional ice hockey team based in Abbotsford, British Columbia, Canada.
+The Abbotsford Canucks are a professional ice hockey team based in Abbotsford, British Columbia.
 The team began play in the 2021–22 season with home games at Rogers Forum as the American Hockey League (AHL) affiliate of the National Hockey League's Vancouver Canucks.
 The team is a relocation of the franchise owned by the Canucks and known as the Utica Comets from 2013 to 2021.
 This is the second AHL team to play in Abbotsford after the Calgary Flames affiliate Abbotsford Heat from 2009 until 2014.

 History

-The Abbotsford Canucks franchise is one of the oldest professional hockey franchises in existence, dating back to 1932, when the team was known as the Quebec Beavers.
+The franchise that became the Abbotsford Canucks was founded in Quebec City in 1932 as the Quebec Beavers.
 In 1935, the franchise moved to Springfield and became the Indians, reviving the name after the original Indians franchise ceased operations during the 1932–33 Canadian-American Hockey League season.
 In addition to the Indians, the team has been known as the Syracuse Warriors, Springfield Kings, Worcester IceCats, Peoria Rivermen, and Utica Comets.

 On March 29, 2013, Canucks Sports & Entertainment (CS&E), owners of the National Hockey League's (NHL) Vancouver Canucks, was announced as purchasing the American Hockey League (AHL) franchise then playing as the Peoria Rivermen.
 The purchase was approved by the league on April 18.
 After purchasing the franchise, CS&E intended to have the franchise located in a market close to Vancouver with their initial preference as Abbotsford, which at the time was home to the Calgary Flames AHL farm club, the Abbotsford Heat.
 The Heat had been rumoured to be relocating to Utica, New York, at the time.
 Negotiations between the Canucks and Abbotsford broke down by April 22 and the Heat remained in the city.

 After exploring options for having the team in Vancouver, Seattle, and Peoria, CS&E came to a six-year operating agreement with Robert Esche to place the franchise in Utica and the city's soon-to-be-renovated Memorial Auditorium as the Utica Comets.
 The Comets began play in the 2013–14 AHL season.
 The Heat lasted only one more season in Abbotsford before relocating to Glens Falls, New York, as the Adirondack Flames in 2014.
 Before the 2019–20 season, CS&E and Esche's operating contract was extended for up to an additional six years, with potential opt outs every two seasons.